 logo2

-10 Nov 2021, last revised 30 Oct 2023
+10 Nov 2021, last revised 19 May 2024

 When Old Copper Country Bottles was published in 1978, the bottle from T. Smith was considered to be the oldest embossed Copper Country bottle.
 Newspaper ads and articles now support this conclusion, although the S. & S. bottle is a close second.
 One of the fascinating discoveries is that T. Smith and S. & S. were druggists.
 Drug stores sold more than just drugs and they routinely had a soda fountain.
-But these early Copper Country druggists not only dispensed soda, they also bottled soda.
+But these early Copper Country druggists not only dispensed soda, they also bottled.

 Thomas Smith was born in England in about 1830 (1).
 In 1851, at the age of 20, he was a medical's assistant in Stilton, England (2).
-In 1860, he was a druggist in Detroit (1), and married Isabella Cook in Ontario, Canada (4).
-It is unknown when he moved to the Copper Country, but we found his ad as a druggist in The Mining Gazette from Jul 1862, the earliest issues we have access to.
-He installed a new soda fountain in Jul 1865 (14), and within two weeks, he had commenced manufacturing and bottling soda (15).
-He ran a second ad for his soda water factory that claimed he had a capacity of 150 dozen bottles per day.
-Both ads placed his store on Shelden St., Houghton.
-In contrast, S. & S. did not start manufacturing soda until Jul 1866 (16).
+In 1860, he was a druggist in Detroit (1) and married Isabella Cook in Ontario, Canada (4).
+It is unknown when he moved to the Copper Country or started his drug store, but he advertised as a druggist in The Mining Gazette from Jul 1862, the earliest issues we have access to.
+The 1863 Michigan State directory then listed Thomas Smith as a druggist in Houghton (3).

 Newspaper ad - <i>The Mining Gazette</i>, 30 Aug 1862